-- 12.1.1.The Council is ultimately responsible for the fabric of the buildings of all Council maintained schools.
-The Council has a duty to ensure that schools are maintaining buildings and fixtures in line with best practice, and to ensure that health and safety requirements are being met, and will inspect school buildings in discharging this duty.
-Failure to maintain buildings and fixtures to an acceptable standard may lead to charges against the school's budget (section 6.3.1) or even the suspension of delegated management (section 2.19). - 12.1.2.Following the April 2013 funding reforms (involving greater delegation of funding), schools are responsible for the funding of their repairs and maintenance (unless the work is deemed to be capital). - 12.1.3.
-Schools with capital repairs which exceed the school's ability to fund can make a bid for funding from Council centrally held capital budgets.
-The Council may call for evidence of historic school expenditure on repair and maintenance, as well as the outcomes of that expenditure in support of any bid made for centrally held capital funds. - 12.1.4.
-There is a standard de minimis amount of £10,000 per project for work to be treated as capital, but in the context of funding from the Capital Maintenance Grant, individual maintenance items costing in excess of the school's SLA subscription (or for non-subscribing schools, the amount which it would have been) will be considered for capital funding.
-This excluded other capital funding such as CMG and PSBP2 where the amount may be different. - 12.1.5.Appendix E contains further details of requirements regarding the management of buildings, and Appendix F contains details of what will be considered for funding from the capital budget.
+12.1.1.The Council is ultimately responsible for the fabric of the buildings of all Council maintained schools.
+The Council has a duty to ensure that schools are maintaining buildings and fixtures in line with best practice, and to ensure that health and safety requirements are being met, and will inspect

+- school buildings in discharging this duty.
+Failure to maintain buildings and fixtures to an acceptable standard may lead to charges against the school's budget or even the suspension of delegated management. - 12.1.2.
+Schools are responsible for the funding of their repairs and maintenance from their budget share or other revenue funding available unless the work is deemed to be capital. - 12.1.3.
+Capital expenditure is defined as expenditure to acquire a non-current asset or to enhance one, either by adding value or extending its useful life.
+There is a standard de minimis amount of £10,000 per project for work to be treated as capital, but individual maintenance items costing in excess of the school's SLA subscription (or for non-subscribing schools, the amount which it would have been) will be considered for capital funding. - 12.1.4.Schools with capital repairs which exceed the school's ability to fund can make a bid for funding from Council centrally held capital budgets.
+The Council may call for evidence of historic school expenditure on repair and maintenance, as well as the outcomes of that expenditure in support of any bid made for centrally held capital funds. - 12.1.5.Appendix C contains further details of requirements regarding the management of buildings, and Appendix D contains details of what will be considered for funding from the capital budget.